hampelm/ddot-watcher/README.md

-Watches the DDOT server and let us know via SMS if there are problems
+Watches the TextMyBus API and lets us know via SMS if there are problems

 Install: `npm install`